-The robustness and effectiveness of tracking using binary sensing models has been convincingly demonstrated for a large-scale sensor network in [1].
+The robustness and effectiveness of tracking using binary sensing models has been convincingly demonstrated for a large-scale sensor network in Arora et al. [2004].
 The success of this project provides strong motivation for the fundamental exploration of binary sensing undertaken here.
-The authors of [12] consider a model identical to ours.
+The Kim et al. [2005] consider a model identical to ours.
 They employ piecewise linear path approximations computed using variants of a weighted centroid algorithm, and obtain good tracking performance if the trajectory is smooth enough.
-Our fundamental limits provide an explanation for some of the empirical observations in [12], while our algorithms provide more accurate and more economical path descriptions.
-Another closely related paper is [2], which considers a different sensing model, where sensors provide information as to whether a target is moving towards or away from them.
-While the specific results for this model are quite different from ours, the philosophy is similar in that the authors of [2] use geometric analysis to characterize fundamental limits.
-However, the sensing model in [2] can lead to unacceptable ambiguities in the target's trajectory (the authors offer an example of parallel trajectories that are indistinguishable without additional proximity information).
-In contrast, the binary proximity model considered here, despite its minimalism, is able to localize the target to within a spatial resolution $O(\frac{1}{0R})$ .
-In [13], Liu et al. present some interesting ideas using geometric duality to track moving shadows in a network of binary sensors.
+Our fundamental limits provide an explanation for some of the empirical observations in Kim et al. [2005], while our algorithms provide more accurate and more economical path descriptions.
+Another closely related paper is Aslam et al. [2003], which considers a different sensing model, where sensors provide information as to whether a target is moving towards or away from them.
+While the specific results for this model are quite different from ours, the philosophy is similar in that Aslam et al. [2003] use geometric analysis to characterize fundamental limits.
+However, the sensing model in Aslam et al. [2003] can lead to unacceptable ambiguities in the target's trajectory (the authors offer an example of parallel trajectories that are indistinguishable without additional proximity information).
+In contrast, the binary proximity model considered here, despite its minimalism, is able to localize the target to within a spatial resolution $O(\frac{1}{aR})$.
+More recently, our results on the localization accuracy of binary sensors have been extended to more general types of sensors including nonideal and noisy sensors [Mudumbai and Madhow 2008].
+Liu et al. [2004], present some interesting ideas using geometric duality to track moving shadows in a network of binary sensors.
 Although their technique is not applicable to our problem setting, their notion of cells in dual space has some resemblance to our localization patches.
+In more recent work [Wang et al. 2008] the idea of localizing a target to a one-dimensional arc when it enters or leaves a sensor's coverage area has also been further developed.